 Medicalisation of a personal condition

-Now that there is so much knowledge and awareness of gender diversity, it can seem that the only response is to seek assessment at a gender identity clinic and embark on medication.
-The power of this might distract people from simpler and less stressful courses, that may relate to adjusting social interactions, using health, well-being and meditative practices, and importantly, from seeking affirmation and peace through a spiritual life.
+With so much awareness of gender diversity, it can seem that the only response is to seek assessment at a gender identity clinic and embark on medication.
+The power of this might distract people from simpler affirmative actions, such as adjusting social interactions, health, well-being and meditative practices, and seeking affirmation through a spiritual life.

 Children and young people